Friday, January 24, 2025

 Mothers’ cannabis use may cause children to try drug earlier

-Early cannabis uses may decrease cognition, attention, memory
+Early cannabis use may decrease cognition, attention, memory

 Cannabis does have social and medical benefits.
-Public access to the drug has shown to reduce opioid-related deaths as it is being more commonly used as a pain-killer.
+Public access to the drug has been shown to reduce opioid-related deaths as it is being more commonly used as a painkiller.
 However, cannabis is perceived as a gateway drug which can lead to other illicit substance use.

 Also, studies have shown that cannabis use from an early age may result in decreased cognition, attention, concentration, and memory.
-It can also increase impulsivity and a risk for depression and anxiety.
+It can also increase impulsivity and the risk of depression and anxiety.
 The age at which one first uses marijuana plays a major role in these consequences.

-Novel study finds cannabis use among mothers influences age at which children try the drug
+A novel study finds cannabis use among mothers influences the age at which children try the drug

 The children’s awareness of their mothers’ cannabis use could not be assessed.
 Furthermore, the frequency and intensity of the mothers’ use were not studied, only their persistence of use.